 Volume deficits can be calculated and replaced accordingly, or, if there are no contraindications, isotonic intravenous fluid can be infused rapidly until patients are clinically euvolemic.
 Thiamine and glucose should be administered in order to prevent or treat Wernicke's encephalopathy [30,31].
 Multivitamins containing or supplemented with folate should be given routinely, and deficiencies of glucose, potassium, magnesium, and phosphate should be corrected as needed.
 Initially (first day or two), treatment should be intravenous as gastrointestinal absorption is impaired in many patients who abuse alcohol chronically.
 The details of these supportive treatments are discussed separately.
-(See "Wernicke's encephalopathy", section on 'Treatment' and "Overview of the chronic neurologic complications of alcohol" and "Clinical manifestations and treatment of hypokalemia" and "Evaluation and treatment of hypophosphatemia".)
+(See "Wernicke encephalopathy", section on 'Treatment' and "Overview of the chronic neurologic complications of alcohol" and "Clinical manifestations and treatment of hypokalemia in adults" and "Evaluation and treatment of hypophosphatemia".)

 Some clinicians treat alcohol withdrawal patients with an intravenous infusion of a combination of thiamine, folate, and a multivitamin in isotonic saline with 5 percent dextrose.
 The multivitamin makes the fluid appear yellow, and thus, this treatment combination is sometimes referred to as a “banana bag”.
-Use of this treatment has not been well studied, and it may not meet the requirements for fluid, glucose, and other substrates of many patients with alcohol withdrawal.
+Use of this treatment has not been well studied, and it may not meet the specific requirements for fluid, glucose, and other substrates of many patients with alcohol withdrawal.

 During the early phases of withdrawal alcoholic patients are often given nothing by mouth (ie, NPO) to prevent aspiration .
 However, nutritional support is essential as alcoholic patients are frequently malnourished and have high metabolic needs due to their excited autonomic state.
-Initially, glucose supplementation is sufficient, but additional nutrition may be needed for patients who remain unable to eat for more than a day or two.
+Initially, parenteral glucose supplementation is sufficient, but additional nutrition may be needed for patients who remain unable to eat for more than a day or two.
 Patients considered at high risk for complications should be monitored in an intensive care unit (table 2).
 (See "Nutrition support in critically ill patients: An overview".)

 Treatment of psychomotor agitation with benzodiazepines